awkless-dotfiles/rally/CONTRIBUTING.md

 commit history makes it easier to perform rebase merging.
 This project does not like merge commits.

+## Coding Style

+Use `rustfmt` to format your code.
+Maximum line width is 100 characters.
+Use `clippy` to lint your code.

+Use rustdocs for both public and private APIs in the codebase.
+State the _preconditions_, _postconditions_, _invariants_, and any potential _side effects_ that a given piece of may have in rustdocs.
+If applicable, then provide a basic example on how to use the code you created as well.

+Use rustdocs to reason out the _what_ and _why_.
+The code should explain the _how_.
+In other words, do not try to document implementation details as such documentation will become out-of-date real quick.

+Try not to leave important documentation details about any given piece of code in just the commit history.
+No one wants to figure out how your code works by digging through its history with git-blame.
+Yes, technically, such a commit may end up in the changelog, but remember that the changelog is mainly for the _user_.

+This project likes to publish generated rustdoc documentation to GitHub pages as an online reference.
+By following these conventions, it should make it easier to reason about the code while either online or offline.

 ## Commit Style

 This project likes to use a style I'd call "purposeful